-Based on the National Curriculum, Euler will provide a curriculum that is challenging, interesting and enjoyable.
+Euler will provide a curriculum that is challenging, interesting and enjoyable.
 We will use assessment to plan lessons which are well-paced and reflect pupils’ prior progress and attainment.
 We will focus on their individual targets to secure achievement.
-Staff’ will monitor pupil targets daily and weekly to track individual progress and regularly report to all stakeholders.
+Staff will monitor pupil targets daily and weekly to track individual progress and regularly report to all stakeholders.

-There will be an emphasis across the curriculum to improve English and mathematics skills.
-Pupils will be encouraged to read for pleasure and will access the library.
-The intervention teams will deliver a variety of programmes in a variety of scenarios 1:1, groups etc. Pupils who do not secure appropriate phonic skills by the end of key stage 1 will be supported to continue to develop their phonic skills though key stage 2.
+There will be an emphasis on improving the key skills of English and mathematics.
+Pupils will be encouraged to read for pleasure and will access the library and online reading materials.
+The intervention teams will deliver a range of programmes in a variety of scenarios 1:1, groups etc. Pupils who do not secure appropriate phonic skills by the end of key stage 1 will be supported to continue to develop their phonic skills though key stage 2.
 Pupils will be taught to present their work with a legible handwriting style.
 They will be encouraged to take pride in their work.

 360 learning plans

-Our foundation subjects are based upon the National Curriculum and tailored to our pupils’ needs using a topic approach designed to engage in interest pupils of all abilities.
+Our foundation subjects are based upon the National Curriculum and tailored to our pupils’ needs using a topic approach designed to engage and interest pupils of all abilities.

 A distinct element of the curriculum will be planned activities to develop pupils’ social, emotional, mental wellbeing and will include social etiquette training.
-As a consequence, pupils will be taught to take turns, to share and to conduct themselves at mealtimes in an appropriate way.
+Pupils will be taught to take turns, to share and to conduct themselves at mealtimes in an appropriate way.

-As a result of acknowledging this needs Euler will provide a range of therapists and specialist services to all pupils.
-This list is not exhaustive but, where appropriate may include:
+Euler will provide a range of therapists and specialist services to all pupils.
+The list is not exhaustive but, where appropriate may include: